BS in Physics and Mathematics, Marshall University, 1999-2004

-Integrating disparate lines of research both within personality psychology (e.g. traits, abilities, interests) and between personality psychology and other subdisciplines (e.g. social, cognitive, clinical) requires rigorous attention to psychometric data.
-My statistical computational modeling research with William Revelle uses simulated SAPA data (which are Massively Missing Completely at Random) in order to pit various analytic techniques against each other; our results indicate that SAPA's simple available-case correlations are superior to those obtained using full-information maximum likelihood estimation.
+Integrating disparate lines of research both within personality psychology (e.g. traits, abilities, interests) and between personality psychology and other subdisciplines (e.g. social, cognitive, clinical) demands rigorous attention to psychometric detail.
+My statistical computational modeling research with Bill Revelle uses simulated SAPA data (which are Massively Missing Completely at Random) in order to pit various analytic techniques against each other; our results indicate that SAPA's simple available-case correlations are often superior to those obtained using full-information maximum likelihood estimation.

 Computational Modeling, Affect, and Personality

-There's strong evidence to suggest that personality influences individuals' risk for unfavourable life outcomes like disease and incarceration, but psychologists won't be able to do anything with that knowledge unless they're able to understand individual differences more precisely.
+Personality influences individuals' risk for unfavorable life outcomes like disease and incarceration, but psychologists won't be able to do anything with that knowledge unless they're able to understand individual differences more precisely.
 Because computational modeling has such great potential to lend much-needed precision to the study of personality, I have developed a program in R, "CTA-RST," that simulates behavior and emotion in accordance with the predictions of Reinforcement Sensitivity Theory.
-I am currently validating CTA-RST by using it to model archival data.

 Selected publications and presentations

 - Brown, A. (2017, July).
 The Dynamics of Affect: Simulating Individual Differences in Emotional Experience.
 In A. Pickering & A. Brown (Chairs), Computational approaches to personality research.
 Symposium to be conducted at the meeting of the International Society for the Study of Individual Differences, Warsaw, Poland.

 - Revelle, W., Condon, D. M., Wilt, J., French, J. A., Brown, A., & Elleman, L. (2017).
 Web- and phone-based data collection using planned missing designs.
 In N. G. Fielding, R. M. Lee, & G. Blank (Eds.), The SAGE handbook of online research methods, 2nd edition (pp. 578-595).
 Los Angeles, CA: Sage.